Variational formula for the time-constant of first-passage percolation: Proof of the Algorithm

-Consider the condition in~\Eqref{eq:suppose-that-H-f1-does-not-fall-enough} again.
-Equations~\eqref{eq:bound-on-H-f1-on-set-R} and~\Eqref{eq:bound-on-H-f1-on-set-I} imply that we can ignore the sets $R$ and $I$ when taking a sup over $\W$.
-It's clear that we can ignore $\W \setminus S \setminus I$ too, since $\mathcal{H}(f_0,\w) = \mu_0$ on this set.
+Consider the claim in~\Eqref{eq:suppose-that-H-f1-does-not-fall-enough} again; this and equations~\Eqref{eq:bound-on-H-f1-on-set-R} and~\Eqref{eq:bound-on-H-f1-on-set-I} imply that we can ignore the sets $R$ and $I$ when taking a sup over $\W$.
+It's clear that we can ignore $\W \setminus S \setminus I$ too, since $\mathcal{H}_{\rm sym}(f_0,\w) = \mu_0$ on this set.
 Summarizing, we get

 Hence, the algorithm terminates at step $2$ in the next iteration. \end{proof}